 • Las Flores Adobe General Rules

 Reservation requests require a completed a Use Agreement and Release of Liability form for each event and, if approved, are scheduled on a first come, first serve basis.
 Requests should be submitted at least 60 days in advance.
 Application & Release of Liability forms are provided below.
+Currently, the Santa Margarita Ranch House Chapel is not open for private events (weddings, baptisms, etc.).

 • Santa Margarita Ranch House Complex & Las Flores Adobe Application Form